OwenWright8/Turtle_Tracker/README.md

 3. Load the code onto your TinyZero
 4. Insert a formatted microSD card
 5. Power with USB or 3.7V LiPo battery
-6. Place on stable surface for accurate readings

 ---